Infradevandops/NAMASKAH.APP/SECURITY.md

 ## Acknowledgments

-We would like to thank the following security researchers who have helped improve CumApp's security:
+We would like to thank the following security researchers who have helped improve namaskah's security:

 - [Your name could be here - report a vulnerability!]

 ## Legal

-This security policy is subject to our [Terms of Service](https://github.com/Infradevandops/CumApp/blob/main/LICENSE) and applicable laws.
+This security policy is subject to our [Terms of Service](https://github.com/Infradevandops/namaskah/blob/main/LICENSE) and applicable laws.
 We reserve the right to modify this policy at any time.

 ---